The tallest man-made structure in your state

 North Carolina: Bank of America Corporate Center, Charlotte

-The Bank of America Corporate Center in Charlotte rises to 869 feet (265m).
-Its post-modernist design has a tier-like structure with a crowned top that lights up at night.
+The Bank of America Corporate Center in Charlotte rises to 871 feet.
+Its modern design features a tier-like structure with a crowned top that lights up at night.
 Spanning 60 floors, it’s the tallest structure in the Carolinas.
 Inside, the lobby houses one of the world’s largest frescoes; it was created by artist Ben Long and took one year to complete.

 North Dakota: North Dakota State Capitol, Bismarck

-The understated Art Deco State Capitol is North Dakota's tallest at 242 feet (73m).
-It’s pleasant enough to admire outside and in, and visitors can also head up to the free observation deck to take in the panoramic views of the surrounding Bismarck-Mandan area.
+The understated Art Deco State Capitol is North Dakota's tallest man-made structure at 242 feet.
+It’s pleasant enough to admire outside and in, and visitors can head up to the free observation deck to take in the panoramic views of the surrounding Bismarck-Mandan area.

 Colin Temple/Shutterstock